weijian2/Social-App-By-J2EE/README.md

 ## Deployment
 Deployment Environment: Amazon EC2 <br>
 [demo link](https://54.214.127.64/Social-App-By-J2EE) <br>
+Notice: since I use a self-signed certificate, browser may show that this website is not secure, just ignore that. <br>
 (Please contact me at weijian1@andrew.cmu.edu if this instance is not running)

 ## Change Log